 Poster Presented at the 2017 California Cognitive Science Conference

 Bayes rule is incomplete as a model for describing certain aspects of conscious thought.

 With the right framework, it's possible to draw "maps" of how one processes information.
 This might be one way to teach people how to overcome their tendencies for subconscious rationalization.

 Don't tell the columns to the left and the right, but this middle one is my favorite.

-Proposals for rethinking a few social systems to promote greener living.
+Proposals for rethinking a few social systems to promote greener living, including alternate work schedules and mico time-zone divisions.
 The results of some initial research.

 On part II of the Anthropocene.

 If university endowment boards of directors can predict that they will do something about climate change in the future, they have enough information to do so now.
 (Academic / Polemical).